 East Meets West Through Hub Pages.

-We live at a time of great change with growing populations finding themselves in the hyphenated space between East and West.
+We live at a time of great change with growing populations finding themselves in a hyphenated space between East and West.

 What does it mean to be in a hyphenated space between East and West?
 What are some issues, challenges and outcomes of today's increasing blended reality.